Legal requirements for video and photo production

 Filming with drones

 Filming with drones counts as camera surveillance and is regulated by the Public Camera Surveillance Act.
-In order to film with a drone, you must submit an application and receive permission from the The Swedish Data Protection Authority.
+In order to film with a drone, you must submit an application and receive permission from the The Swedish Authority for Privacy Protection (IMY).